-The martyrdom of Colonel Ashutosh Sharma, the Commanding Officer (CO) of 21 Rashtriya Rifles (21 RR) while leading his unit team during a counter-insurgency/ terrorism operation (CI/CT) in Handwara, a town situated in Jammu and Kashmir's Kupwara district has posthumously earned the heartfelt acknowledgement for conspicuous bravery from his countrymen.
+The martyrdom of Colonel Ashutosh Sharma, the Commanding Officer (CO) of 21 Rashtriya Rifles (21 RR) on 2 May 2020, while leading his unit team during a counter-insurgency/ terrorism operation (CI/CT) in Handwara, a town situated in Jammu and Kashmir's Kupwara district has posthumously earned the heartfelt acknowledgement for conspicuous bravery from his countrymen.
 Col. Sharma's act of valour is a testament to the sacred & selfless spirit of the officers of the Indian Armed forces.

 However, the sad loss of this highly decorated CO has raised many eyebrows, especially in military circles and triggered a hot debate.
 Must our COs always be at the forefront in leading small teams in such CI/CT Operations, jeopardizing the command of their units?

 The Indian Armed Forces 'lead from the front' culture has come into sharp focus, especially in context with COs of units deployed in CI/CT Ops.
 During the past five years India has lost three COs in such Operations.
 Col. MN Rai and Col. Santosh Mahadik were two CO's who sacrificed their lives in the line of duty in 2015.

 Several questions have arisen from this recent tragedy.
 Should a CO, a Colonel rank officer be directly involved and personally conducting small unit tactical operations risking the onerous responsibility of his command?

 Do we not have competent, inspired, and dynamic younger officers to lead such lower level tactical operations?
 Is a CO required to prove or display his bravery in this manner so often?
 Where are the younger officers?
 Why can't they lead such operations?
 The 1999 Kargil War was won by young officers who successfully led from the front!